National Railways of Zimbabwe

-The National Railways of Zimbabwe (NRZ), formerly Rhodesia Railways (RR), is a Bulawayo headquartered state-owned enterprise that operates the country's national railway system.
+The National Railways of Zimbabwe (NRZ), formerly the larger part of Rhodesia Railways (RR), is a state-owned enterprise that operates the country's national railway system; its headquarters are in Bulawayo.
 It was established in 1893 and is governed by an Act of Parliament.
 It has a commercial-administrative center in Harare and a supply center in Gweru.
 The Zimbabwean railway system was largely constructed during the 20th century.